nsbarr/self-therapy/content/posts/ifs.md

 Testers almost always attempted to respond to whatever questions the Practice Partner asked.
 I noticed that when it offered up multi-part questions, testers tried to answer them all in one go.
 While the system prompt could be refined to only ask one question at a time, that too would be directive in a different way, pointing the individual down a particular direction instead of opening up many.

 Another limitation of the Practice Partner is intentional: it is not trained to assist in the unburdening of exiles, in which another person's healing energy can be indispensable.
+As a result, the system is currently only able to deploy a subset of the IFS playbook, and can't help much with the deeper protocols.

 ### Future directions